 You will have seen building work being undertaken on a set of ladders, from something small like painting to complete new roofs being installed.
-Here at East Midlands Roofing solutions, we choose not to use ladders, but rather to opt for scaffolding.
+Here at EMR Group, we choose not to use ladders, but rather to opt for scaffolding.

 We understand that on many occasions a simple ladder is sufficient enough to complete many smaller jobs.
 They are also quick and easy to put up and get down at the end of the job.
 So from a glance, they do look like the best solution to reaching heights.
 However, you also need to consider the few downsides to using a ladder to work at height.